juni-b-queer/bsky-remind-me-bot/README.md

 # RemindMe!
 Bot

-Reply to any skeet with "RemindMe! # years, # months, # weeks, # days, # hours, # minutes" and the bot will remind you after that time has passed by replying to you!
+Use the command `!remindme` or `remindme!` (case-insensitive) followed by a timestamp (`12/24/2024 at 12PM`) or additive time (`2 months and 1 day`) to set a reminder, and the bot will remind you at that time!\
+Add a timezone at the end to make sure the reminder is at the right time for YOU!\
 The `remindme` command is not case-sensitive, and will work with the exclamation mark before or after the command

-Built using my Bluesky event handlers package: [Bsky-event-handlers](https://github.com/juni-b-queer/bsky-event-handlers).
+Built using my [bsky-event-handlers](https://github.com/juni-b-queer/bsky-event-handlers) package and my [time-decoding-utils](https://github.com/juni-b-queer/time-decoding-utils) package\
 It can be used to make almost any simple reply bot, and was designed to be intentionally expandable and extendable to make even complex bots simple.
 ## Contribute
 Uh? sure?
 Feel free to open a PR if you have any thoughts or ideas for how this could be improved.
 I'm planning on